holyshared/Helper/Docs/Helper.md

 ### Extends

-Helper.HelperObject
+Helper.Delegator

 ### Events

-It is the same as the event of Helper.HelperObject.
+It is the same as the event of Helper.Pluggable.

 ### Methods

-It is the same as the method of Helper.HelperObject.
+It is the same as the method of Helper.Pluggable.